 In my case, I am surprised to discover that none of my ancestors arrived by way of Ellis Island.
 But after all, growing up, I had no clue.

 Some of my research has been presented in the journals The Guilford Genealogist and Brethren Roots.

-I present my findings at The Orphan George Chronicles.
+I offer my fuller findings at The Orphan George Chronicles.